Hearwindsaying/zihong/content/post/Render-the-LivingRoom-in-Unity/index.md

 {{< figure src="../../project/example/featured.jpg" caption="Path traced reference image rendered by my **[Colvillea](https://hearwindsaying.github.io/project/example/)** renderer." numbered="false" >}}

-By comparing with the ground truth image from the ray tracing [sGT Image], we find that the glass seems to be weird and we lack all the nice occlusion from the objects.
+By comparing with the ground truth image from the ray tracing, we find that the glass seems to be weird and we lack all the nice occlusion from the objects.
 As for the user's experience, I think it requires artists to pay more attention to the stuff behind rendering.
 For example, we have to consider the resolution or padding for the lightmap UVs, tuning the baking parameters, fixing light leaking due to the lack of reflection probes etc.